How Relevant Are Citations in 2019?

 SEO Citations Study 2018

-In August of this year, we published our own wide-ranging study of citations and their impact (or otherwise) on local pack rankings.
+In August of this year, we published our own wide-ranging study of citations for local SEO and their impact (or otherwise) on local pack rankings.
 Taking a sample of 122,125 local businesses across 26 different industries, we were able to look at the correlation (though not necessarily causation) between the number and variety of citations a business has and their ranking.

 Some of the key findings uncovered by the study (which I’d encourage you to take a look at, particularly for the interactive industry reports and downloadable report PDFs) are as follows: